Kevinpgalligan/KevingalWebsite/pages/blog/potter-puzzle.md

 Is there something that all of the solvable variations of the puzzle have in common?
 Yes!
 Notice that either the small bottle or the big bottle have to be in 2nd or 6th position.
 This allows us to deduce that the 2nd and 6th bottles contain harmless potion, due to constraints #4 and #5.
 Without this deductive step, we can't eliminate the possibility that those bottles contain poison and we end up with multiple possible solutions.
 The solvable variations also require that the other "special" bottle (small or big) is in 3rd or 4th position.
 Otherwise, we can't pin down the exact location of the move-forward potion.

 ### Closing comments
-I leave you with a nice quote from the book.
+I leave you with a quote I like from the book.

 > Hermione let out a great sigh and Harry, amazed, saw that she was smiling, the very last thing he felt like doing.
 ‘Brilliant,’ said Hermione.
 ‘This isn’t magic – it’s logic – a puzzle.
 A lot of the greatest wizards haven’t got an ounce of logic, they’d be stuck in here for ever.’